Search Results

 MA-ANFF anton-maksimov-juvnsky-hlc-O87pjUs-unsplash-1170x520

 A University of Queensland team made up of physicists and engineers have found a way to identify and address imperfections in materials for one of the most promising technologies in commercial quantum computing.
-CHALLENGE Superconducting quantum circuits are one of the most promising commercial quantum computing technologies, and are attracting...
+Challenge Superconducting quantum circuits are one of the most promising commercial quantum computing technologies, and are attracting...

 AuScope_Case Study_Earthquake